-- o.56 Apart from the specific areas of competence which are the responsibility of the other technical officials, the technical management of major competitions is entrusted to the Directoire Technique, whose composition and nomination must respect the specific rules for each competition. - 1.
-Nomination - 0.57 The Directoire Technique at World Championships: - (a) The technical organisation of World Championships and Olympic Games is undertaken by a Directoire Technique of six members of different nationalities, one of whom must represent the organising country. - (b) The Directoire Technique consists of one member of the Legal Commission, one member of the Rules Commission, one member of the Promotion Commission, each having been proposed by their own commission, two persons nominated because of their organising abilities, and the representative of the organising country.
-They are appointed by the Executive Committee of the FIE. - (c) The President of the Directoire Technique is appointed from among its members, also by the Executive Committee of the FIE. - (d) Should there be a tied vote among the members of the Directoire Technique, the President of the Directoire Technique has the casting vote.

-For World Cup competitions, Directoires Techniques are appointed by the organising committees, in accordance with the rules specified in Article 0.85 below.
+o.57.
+1. The Directoire Technique at World Championships

+- a) The technical organisation of World Championships and Olympic Games is undertaken by a Directoire Technique of six members of different nationalities, one of whom must represent the organising country. - b) The Directoire Technique is composed of people who are experienced at organising competitions.
+It is appointed by the Executive Committee of the FIE. - c) The President of the Directoire Technique is appointed from among its members, also by the Executive Committee of the FIE. - d) Should there be a tied vote among the members of the Directoire Technique, the President of the Directoire Technique has the casting vote. - 2.
+For World Cup competitions, Directoires Techniques are appointed by the organising committees, in accordance with the rules specified in Article o 78 below.

-2. Functions
+Functions

-o.58 The functions of the Directoire Technique include the strict but complete organisation of the different events and the obligation to see that the Rules are adhered to; they cannot decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them.

-The Directoire Technique is responsible for the technical organisation of the competitions and for ensuring their smooth running.
+- o.58.
+1. The functions of the Directoire Technique include the strict but complete organisation of the different events and the obligation to see that the Rules are adhered to; they cannot decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them. - The Directoire Technique is responsible for the technical organisation of the competitions and for ensuring their smooth running. - 3.
+Hence: - a) It checks technical installations; - b) It checks the entries; - c) It draws up the pool sheets and direct elimination table, according to the rules for individual and team events: - d) It allocates referees at the suggestion of the Refereeing delegate, as well as the pistes;

-Hence:

-- (a) It checks technical installations; - (b) It checks the entries; - (c) It draws up the pool sheets and direct elimination table, according to the rules for individual and team events; - (d) It allocates referees at the suggestion of the Refereeing delegate, as well as the pistes; - (e) It supervises the start and progress of the event on the various pistes; - (f) It examines complaints and solves them; - (g) It checks results with the help of the Organising Committee; - (h) It prepares the subsequent events sufficiently in advance to be able to warn the fencers, officials and judges; - (i) It supervises the dissemination of results.

-Furthernore the Directoire Technique has disciplinary responsibility at competitions; Articcle t.97 defines the extent of the authority.
+- e) It supervises the start and progress of the event on the various pistes; - f) It examines complaints and solves them; - g) It checks results with the help of the Organising Committee; - h) It prepares the subsequent events sufficiently in advance to be able to warn the fencers, officials and judges; - i) It supervises the dissemination of results. - 4.
+Furthermore the Directoire Technique has disciplinary responsibility at competitions; Article t.97 defines the extent of its authority.

-3. Operation
+Operation

-- o.59 The members of the Directoire Technique cannot act in any other capacity at the meeting, such as team captain, official delegate of their federation, referee, competitor, etc. (except at World Cup competitions). - o.60 The Directoire Technique must always attend events from beginning to end, so as to solve any problem which could arise and thus ensure that the event continues to run smoothly. - All the decisions of the Directoire Technique must be displayed sufficiently in advance on a clearly visible notice-board to be consulted by the fencers and officials.
-In principle, fencers and officials are informed by their heads of delegations or captains, and they may not lay a complaint against changes in the timetable or any other matter about which information has been displayed at the required time. - o.61 For the World Championships and the Olympic Games the Directoire Technique must meet at least 24 hours before the first event to draw the first round of pools of the first event. - 0.62 When the Directoire Technique has to make a judgement in the case of an appeal against a referee's decision, the decisions of the Directoire Technique may be made by the majority of the members present (who must be at least three) at the moment of the appeal.
+- o.59.
+The members of the Directoire Technique cannot act in any other capacity at the meeting, such as team captain, official delegate of their federation, referee, competitor, etc. (except at World Cup competitions). - o.60.
+1. The Directoire Technique must always attend events from beginning to end, so as to solve any problem which could arise and thus ensure that the event continues to run smoothly. - 2.
+All the decisions of the Directoire Technique must be displayed sufficiently in advance on a clearly visible notice-board to be consulted by the fencers and officials.
+In principle, fencers and officials are informed by their heads of delegations or captains, and they may not lay a complaint against changes in the timetable or any other matter about which information has been displayed at the required time. - o.61.
+For the World Championships and the Olympic Games the Directoire Technique must meet at least 24 hours before the first event to draw the first round of pools of the first event. - o.62.
+For questions concerning the rules, the Refereeing Commission delegate(s) alone are competent to judge the value of a referee's decision.